SE-ML/se-ml.github.io/_best_practices/06-model_card.md

 ---

-ML models are not perfect, and their imperfections can often be unintuitive to interpret.
+ML models are not perfect, and their imperfections can often be unintuitive to notice and interpret.
 Therefore, it is expected of their creators to ensure that the model's users have a precise understanding of its boundaries.
-This includes measured performance, the means of measuring that, for instance, evaluation metrics and data used, applicability, and known edge cases.
+This includes measured performance, the means of measuring that &mdash; for instance, evaluation metrics and data used &mdash; applicability, and known edge cases.

 Documentation can come in many shapes, but <a href="https://modelcards.withgoogle.com/about" target="_blank">Model Cards</a>, pioneered by Google, are a safe choice for starting out.
-They allow a large degree of freedom while still providing some structure for the document.
+They allow a large degree of freedom while still providing a clear structure.

-Model Cards and, in general, documentation of machine learning models should be aimed at both technical and non-technical audiences.
+Model cards and, in general, documentation of machine learning models should be aimed at both technical and non-technical audiences.
 It's not only for the engineers looking to apply it but also for the end-users whose data it might be applied to, and legal or other governing professionals who oversee the safety, legality, and ethics of the model's usage.